sr-gi/bitcoin_tools/FAQ.md

 ### I just downloaded the code from GitHub, how can I make it work?

 First, you must install all the dependencies, both system and Python ones.
-Refer to the [dependencies section](README.md#dependencies) of the
-README to check them.
+Refer to the [dependencies section](DEPENDENCIES.md) to check them.

 ### I've installed all the dependencies, but the code still doesn't work!
 What I'm doing wrong?